attrivivek/Travelate/README.md

 - Remove reviews in the positive and negative reviews columns that were adding no value.
 Examples include the following: none, no, nil, nothing, none at all, etc.
 - Run the reviews columns through a sentiment analysis scoring algorithm
 - Normalize the Negative reviews columns to be between -1 and 0 and Positive reviews columns to be between 0 and 1
-- Aggregate the reviews by hotel and deriving an overall score based on the normalized positive and negative review scores.
+- Aggregate the reviews by hotel and deriving an overall score based on the normalized positive, negative review scores and factors like reviewer rating and number of reviews
+- Different weights were used for different factors to keep the scores realistic; e.g higher weight to negative review score than positive review score etc., see aggregate_data.py for more details
 - Normalizing the Overall Score the same way the positive and negative review scores were normalized; they range between 0 and 1
+- Create an inverted index of tags aggregated by hotel using metapy library after removing stopwords and using analyzer with bigram, icu-tokenizer and ptb-normalizer, see search_indexing.py for more details.

 ## Application
 - The user begins with index.html, which is served by app.py using the Flask library